Permutation twisted cohomology, remixed: The remixed twisted cohomology ring

 This ring is commutative for $p = 2$ and graded-commutative for $p$ odd (see \cite[Remark 12.8]{BG25}) - note that only the shift $s$ plays a role in the graded commutativity, and not the twist $k(q)$. \end{definition}

-\begin{remark} This construction may not immediately adapt if $G$ is not a $p$-group, since in this setting it is not known if one has a canonical $\Z$-basis for $\Pic(\catK(G))$.
-A possible replacement could be the subgroup of $\catK(G)$ of endotrivials arising from representation spheres for $G$.
-We propose that this subgroup has finite index in $\catK(G),$ hence the analogous construction of an open cover should also hold. \end{remark}
+\begin{remark} \begin{enumerate} \item When $G$ is a finite elementary abelian $p$-group, we recover the twisted cohomology ring constructed in \cite{BG25}, since in this case the set of endotrivials $\{u_N\}_{N \in \calN}$ as defined in \cite[Example 12.1]{BG25} and the shift of the tensor unit $k[1]$ form precisely the canonical $\Z$-basis of $\Pic(\catK(G))$, as deduced in \cite[Section 6]{M24a}. \item This construction may not immediately adapt for non-$p$-groups, since in this setting it is not known if one has a canonical $\Z$-basis for $\Pic(\catK(G))$.
+A possible replacement we propose could be the subgroup of $\catK(G)$ of endotrivials arising from representation spheres for $G$.
+It is unknown if the subgroup of $\Pic(\catK(G))$ spanned by such endotrivials even has maximal rank; we expect these questions to be nontrivial. \end{enumerate}